maximilianventura/Ontology-Constrained-Retrieval-for-Historical-RAG/README.md

 ## Dataset Reconstruction

-The dataset used in the experiments is derived from Wikidata and is **not distributed directly**.
+The dataset used in the experiments is derived from Wikidata and is **not distributed directly**; It can be reconstructed by executing the SPARQL query and following the preprocessing steps described in the paper.

 The initial extraction query is provided in the `queries/` directory.